INFOBefore you can integrate the widget, you must have worked with MX to enable your access to our PFM product.

 Integrate on a Mobile App

-- Request a PFM widget URL by specifying the
+To integrate the widget on a mobile app:- Request a PFM widget URL by specifying the

 widget_type, using the Platform API or SSO API.
 The URL you’ll receive is single-use and expires after 10 minutes.
 You must request a new URL every time the page is rendered.
 For a list of acceptable values, see:- Widget Types for Platform API